All Episodes

 Right.

-That is really I mean, how do you go about finding that?
+That is really, I mean, how do you go about finding that?

 Yeah, it's a whole show.

-It's uh it's a quest.
+It's a quest.

-You gotta go on a quest.
+You got to go on a quest.

 Yes.

-Yeah, it's a it's a it's difficult, I will say.
+Yeah, it's difficult, I will say.

 Man, that's fascinating, Mike.

-But um anyway, um no, I'm kidding.
+But anyway, no, I'm kidding.

-It's all it's all legal.
+It's all legal.

-Um it's all fair use.
+It's all fair use.

-The fact that you but the fact you are on purpose with intent for that quest is is so impresses me because you get it, you understand that that that post woke uh is just dilutional for everything in our uh uh uh fr from an intelligence standpoint.
+But the fact you are on purpose with intent for that quest is so impresses me because you get it.

 It's like also all the science.

-If you could actually erase all the so-called science from 2009 to the present, yeah, that would benefit human knowledge.
+If you could actually erase all the so-called science from 2009 to the present, that would benefit human knowledge.

-Because it's all garbage, it's like climate garbage and vaccine garbage and pharmaceutical garbage and woke garbage.
+It's like climate garbage and vaccine garbage and pharmaceutical garbage and woke garbage.

 Yep.

-You know, there's hardly any good science that's been um I think we should also erase the IRS tax code.
+I think we should also erase the IRS tax code.

 What do you think about that?